rettigs/githelper/README.md

 `git push`?
 Do `g acp`!
 Mix and match the letters until you get the operations you want, and they will be run in order.

-Also yells at you if you accidentally try to force push to the master branch.
+Also yells at you if you accidentally try to force push to the master branch using the `f` option.

 You can also add args to the end of the command as long as you're only doing one operation, e.g. `g p --force`.